-are fundamental tools in a generalization of the theory of Morse functions on smooth manifolds and its application to studies of smooth manifolds and studies of geometric (algebraic and differential topological) proerties of fold maps and their source manifolds have been important.
-Such studies were started by Whitney (\cite{whitney}) and Thom (\cite{thom}) in the 1950's.
-A {\it fold map} from an $m$-dimensional closed smooth manifold into an $n$-dimensional smooth manifold without boundary ($m \geq n \geq 2$) is defined as a smooth map whose singular points are of the form for an integer $0 \leq i \leq \frac{m-n+1}{2}$ (the integer $i$ is uniquely determined and it is called the {\it index} of the singular point).
+{\it Fold} maps are fundamental tools in considering the theory of higher dimensional versions of Morse functions on smooth manifolds and its application to studies of smooth manifolds.
+Studies of geometric (algebraic and differential topological) properties of fold maps and their source manifolds have been important.
+Such studies were started by Whitney (\cite{whitney}) and Thom (\cite{thom}) in the 1950s.
+A {\it fold} map from an $m$-dimensional closed smooth manifold into an $n$-dimensional smooth manifold without boundary ($m \geq n \geq 2$) is a smooth map such that at each singular point, the function is of the form

+for an integer $0 \leq i \leq \frac{m-n+1}{2}$: the integer $i$ is uniquely determined and called the {\it index} of the singular point).
 A Morse function is naturally regarded as a fold map ($n=1$).
-For such a map, the followings hold. \begin{enumerate} \item The set consisting of all the singular points (the {\it singular set}) is a closed smooth submanifold of dimension $n-1$ of the source manifold. \item The restriction map to the singular set is a smooth immersion of codimension $1$. \end{enumerate} We also note that if the restriction map to the singular set is an immersion with normal crossings, then it is {\it stable} (stable maps are important in the theory of global singularity; see \cite{golubitsky guillemin} for example).
+For such a map, the following two hold. \begin{enumerate} \item The set consisting of all the singular points (the {\it singular set}) is a closed smooth submanifold of dimension $n-1$ of the source manifold. \item The restriction map to the singular set is a smooth immersion of codimension $1$. \end{enumerate}

-\ \ \ Since around the 1990's, fold maps with additional conditions have been actively studied.
-For example, in \cite{burlet derham}, \cite{furuya porto}, \cite{saeki 2}, \cite{saeki 3}, \cite{saeki sakuma} and \cite{sakuma}, {\it special generic} maps, which are defined as fold maps such that the indices of singular points are always $0$, were studied.
-A Morse function on a homotopy sphere with just two singular points is regarded as a special generic map; every homotopy sphere of dimension $k \neq 4$ and the $4$-dimensional standard sphere $S^4$ admits such a function and a manifold admitting such a function is homeomorphic to a sphere (see \cite{milnor 2} and \cite{milnor 3} and see also \cite{reeb}).
+We also note that if the restriction map to the singular set is an immersion with normal crossings, then it is {\it stable}: {\it stable} maps are important in the theory of global singularity; see \cite{golubitskyguillemin} for example.